clhenrick/portfolio/_drafts/d3-for-print-carto.md

 The last part was important as I wanted to deliver the maps as PDF files, not Illustrator files.
 In the PDF settings I typically choose "Press Quality" for the quality setting.
 After I have this "save to pdf" action defined I then open all my `.ai` map files and run the action, which will save the file in a directory of my choosing (I typically keep `.pdf` and `.ai` files separate from one another to avoid accidentally editing the `.pdf` files), and then close the file for me so that I'm not tempted to mess with it after it's been saved to a PDF.

 ## Caveats

-- SVG Crowbar saves your file with an RGB colorspace, if you'll be sending your file for offset printing, then you'll have to manually convert the document and colors to the CMYK colorspace.

-- limitations of using D3JS for creating print maps
+There are some drawbacks to this approach, of course, and I wouldn't recommend it for every project.
+Here's a short list of things to keep in mind when using this approach.

-- most obviously, you'll need to know or learn how to use D3JS, which initially comes with a steep learning curve, especially if you're not familiar with vanilla Javascript, CSS, and web standards such as SVG and asynchronous operations.
+- Most obviously, you'll need to be somewhat familiar with or comfortable learning D3JS, which initially comes with a steep learning curve, especially if you're not familiar with Javascript, CSS, and web standards such as SVG and asynchronous operations.

-- once you have your map exported as SVG, it's effectively static, meaning that you lose all geospatial attributes.
-Creating maps with desktop GIS software definitely has an advantage here, as you can update your data at any point and apply the same styles.

-- that being said, there are plenty of resources to learn from, many of them free.
+- That being said, there are plenty of resources to learn from, many of them free.
 D3's blocks, are the way most examples are shared and Blockbuilder.org makes searching and "forking" (e.g. modifying) them more convenient.
 There's the D3JS Slack community where you can ask people questions when you run into trouble.
 If you're someone who likes to learn from tutorials or books, there are lots of online tutorials such as those by Curran Keller and d3Noobe.
 The two books I recommend are Scott Murray's if you're a total beginner, and Elijah Meek's if you are looking to go beyond the basics.

+- Once you have your map exported as SVG, it's effectively static, meaning that you lose all geospatial attributes.
+Creating maps with desktop GIS software definitely has an advantage here, as you can update your data at any point and apply the same styles.

+- SVG Crowbar saves your file with an RGB colorspace, if you'll be sending your file for offset printing, then you'll have to manually convert the document and colors to the CMYK colorspace.

+- If you are planning on creating many, many graphics for print you probably don't want to use a manual process like SVG Crowbar.
+In this case you may want to look at using Headless Chrome, a tool that lets you use the Chrome web browser programmatically from the command line or via Javascript.